 Azure Databricks supports the NC instance type series: NC12 and NC24 and the NCv3 instance type series: NC6s_v3, NC12s_v3, and NC24s_v3.
 See Azure Databricks Pricing for an up-to-date list of supported GPU instance types and their availability regions.
 Your Azure Databricks deployment must reside in a supported region to launch GPU-enabled clusters.

-Azure Databricks installs the NVIDIA software required to use GPUs on Spark driver and worker instances.
-This software includes:
+Azure Databricks installs the NVIDIA driver and libraries required to use GPUs on Spark driver and worker instances:

 - CUDA Toolkit, installed under